-OnePlus 5: Everything you need to know
+OnePlus 5: Release date, specs, and all you need to know

 “Wait,” you cry, “we haven’t even had the OnePlus 4 yet!” – and you’d be right.
 The last major phone release from OnePlus was the OnePlus 3T in 2016, and so logic dictates the OnePlus 4 is next in line.

-But rumour has it OnePlus will succumb to the Chinese superstition of tetraphobia, a fear of the number four that’s prolific across east Asia.
+But it turns out that OnePlus has succumbed to the Chinese superstition of tetraphobia, a fear of the number four that’s prolific across east Asia.
 So serious is this superstition, elevators and hotels in China will skip the digit completely, and many companies actively avoid launching products with four in the name.
-Most rumours point to the next OnePlus phone being called the OnePlus 5, hence this article.

 No matter what it’s called however, there’s still plenty of pressure on OnePlus to get its next phone right.
 Since the troubled days of the OnePlus One, OnePlus has matured significantly as a company, and now sees its phones ranked alongside the greats.
-However, OnePlus is facing stiff competition from the likes of the Samsung Galaxy S8 and Google Pixel, so the firm can’t afford to mess up.
+However, OnePlus is facing stiff competition from the likes of the Samsung Galaxy S8 and the LG G6, so the firm can’t afford to mess up.

+And OnePlus is already teasing new wares.
+In a post to Chinese social network Weibo, OnePlus CEO Pete Lau posted a cartoon image of several labourers – and Lau himself – working hard on a giant smartphone.

+Based on Google Translate and a bit of educated guesswork, the accompanying message reads something like: “Working without a break on a OnePlus smartphone, just to make a big surprise."

 We’ve rounded up all the latest rumours and speculation about the OnePlus 5, which you’ll find below.

-Note: (Update: June 7, 2017): The OnePlus 5 is going to be officially revealed in a matter of days, according to the company.
-Read on to find out specific launch details for the new phone.